 Google’s unique approach is based on prioritising data over everything.
-They realised that the focus on relationships and personal opinion when it comes to decision-making doesn’t produce the best results.
+They realised that focus on relationships and personal opinion when it comes to decision-making doesn’t produce the best results.
 It isn’t based on hard data, and so can’t be measured, improved and optimised (how many rounds of Sunday golf together does it take for Bob to realise that Bill deserves a promotion?)
 It also exacerbates unconscious biases that undermine their struggle for inclusivity and equality.

-By switching your focus from subjective feelings to objective and quantifiable results, you can ensure that you make people decisions based on the needs of your business – not the gut instincts of an interviewer who hadn’t had lunch yet.
+By switching your focus from subjective feelings to objective and quantifiable results, you can ensure that you make people decisions based on the needs of your business – not the gut instincts of an interviewer who hasn’t had lunch yet.

 2. Make your data clean